Note that these rules were correct as at 17th June 2015.

-This website has been developed to supplement the information provided by the University of Queensland online – however, if there is any discrepancy, the rules provided by the University of Queensland shall take precedence.
+This website has been developed to supplement the information provided by the University of Queensland online – however, if there is any discrepancy, the advice and guidance provided directly by the University of Queensland shall take precedence.

 - Electricity distribution

 - Electricity transmission

 - Power generation